create3000/x_ite/docs/_posts/components/Texturing/TextureProperties.md

 ### SFColorRGBA [in, out] **borderColor** 0 0 0 0 <small>[0,1]</small>

-BorderColor defines border pixel color.
+*borderColor* defines border pixel color.

 #### See Also